Curious4Tech/Hyper-V-to-Azure-Migration-Guide-Step-by-Step-with-Azure-Migrate/README.md

-- In the new windows that is going to open, choose the right detail informations for your server including location , size, performance, storage  and so on and  then click on **Save**.
+- In the new windows that is going to open, choose the right detail informations for your migrating server including **Target settings, VM size , Pricing, Azure Hybrid Benefit  and Security**, then click on **Save**.